AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 10. Modular & Scalable Architecture 🧩

-- The website is built with a **component-based architecture**, allowing easy maintenance, scalability, and and clean code for future updates.
+- The website is built with a **component-based architecture**, allowing easy maintenance, scalability, and clean code for future updates.

 ### 11. Dynamic & Interactive Experience ⚙️